Last week, I talked about Star Trek: New Visions, the photomontage comics series of Star Trek adventures that John Byrne is doing for IDW.

 So I thought it’d be fun to see how many ST references I could pick out of Byrne’s classic comic book work.
 A few things before we dive in – Byrne’s said that he’s an Original Series fan first & foremost, so the references I’m listing here will be to the original 60s show.
 These examples all predate The Next Generation, anyway.
 I’m also largely drawing from when Byrne was writing and penciling his books himself – That way we can be more positive that the references originated with him.
 Oh, and a couple of these entries will contain SPOILERS for both Star Trek episodes and various John Byrne comic book stories.
 That’s unavoidable, I’m afraid.
-And lastly, I encourage folks reading this to follow the Amazon links to buy stuff there (even if you’re buying something else).
+And lastly, I encourage folks reading this to follow the blue Amazon links to buy stuff there (even if you’re buying something else).
 That way the AJS gets a small piece of the sale, and we get to keep the lights on here.
 Plus, you’ll get to read some cool comic books!
 That’s a win/win.

 Uncanny X-Men #135 (July 1980) – Shi’ar Trek